Affiliate links on Android Authority may earn us a commission. Learn more.

 What sets hearables apart from regular wireless headphones is their ability to inform and improve the wearer's lifestyle.

 And it isn’t just physical data.
 Analyzing neurological EEG signaling also promises to detect mood fluctuations.
 That spells good news for improving and monitoring our mental well-being.

 The inclusion of internal and multi-directional external microphones also gives users control over ANC, transparency mode, voice detection, and environmental sound levels.
 Customizable and automated audio controls mean that users can adjust their sound to suit their surroundings.
 Advanced signal processing and the inclusion of Bluetooth LE Audio further enhance this, providing low-latency, low-energy data transfer.

 From music to health, and environment turning, hearables will have you covered.

 LE Audio also paves the way for multi-synchronous audio streaming.
 The inclusion of “Auracast” technology could see hearables wirelessly connect straight to audio sources.
-Users could connect directly to cinema audio systems, televisions in pubs, or even announcements at football games.
+Users could connect directly to cinema audio systems, pub televisions, or even football game announcements.
 These direct connections would provide much sought-after clarity that external microphones are less able to produce.